 Have you ever wondered if you could learn to translate more words than you currently do each day or if there are things you could learn to become more productive?
 Have you stopped to think how focusing on your wellbeing could also improve your productivity?

 This event is aimed at translators interested in enhancing both their productivity and their wellbeing.

-10:15am Session 1: Productivity: Translate More, More Easily followed by Q&A presented by Konstantin Kisin
+10:45am Session 1: Productivity: Translate More, More Easily followed by Q&A with Konstantin Kisin

-11:30am Session 2: The importance of being chartered and the value of CPD presented by Jane Galbraith, Head of Membership
+12:00pm Session 2: The importance of being chartered and the value of CPD with Jane Galbraith, Head of Membership

-2:00pm Session 3: Wellbeing: Physical Intelligence for Translators followed by Q&A presented by Claire Dale
+2:30pm Session 3: Wellbeing: Physical Intelligence for Translators followed by Q&A with Claire Dale

-4:00pm Session 4: Getting the most out of your membership and the new CIOL mentoring platform presented by Jane Galbraith
+4:30pm Session 4: Getting the most out of your membership and the new CIOL mentoring platform with Jane Galbraith